Fair warning: this race was huge for me and I have thoughts. This recap is slightly epic… settle in…

-I have a few race volunteer shift on the schedule, but no running.
+I have a few race volunteer shifts on the schedule, but no running.

 I’d probably do a marathon or ultra in the fall, but I don’t have any ideas or inspiration as to which one.

-I am the first to admit my race day outfit wasn’t the hight of fashion, but you wear the things you know will work on race day, fashion be damned.
+I am the first to admit my race day outfit wasn’t the height of fashion, but you wear the things you know will work on race day, fashion be damned.